Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 </div>
 ~~~

-The main difference between between <strong>NgIf</strong> and <strong>hidden</strong> is that the the ngIf elements are removed from the DOM whereas with the hidden sttributes, elements are only hidden.
+The main difference between between <strong>NgIf</strong> and <strong>Hidden</strong> is that the ngIf elements are removed from the DOM whereas with the hidden attributes, elements are only hidden.

-When working on a complex projects whereby the tree has large amounts of child dom elements there is a potential risk of taking up too much memmory and therefore it would be advised to use ngIf as attributes would be completely removed form the DOM and free up resources.
+When working on complex projects whereby the tree has large amounts of child DOM elements there is a potential risk of taking up too much memory and therefore it would be advised to use ngIf as attributes would be completely removed form the DOM and free up resources.
 This also can increase performance.
-So dealing with a small tree with objects, hidden is prefered.
+So dealing with a small tree with objects, hidden is preferred.

-### ngSwitch Case
+## ngSwitch Case

 ngSwitch Case helps us to switch across properties.
 The difference between ngswitch case and ngIf is that although you can switch across properties with ngIf, it only works with booleans.
-Therefore it wuldn work with multiple tabs.
+Therefore it ould fail with multiple tabs.

 We firstly start with a basic mark up using zen coding inside our app.component.html.